'The night Naples became one epic street party'

 It wasn't only locals who were partying; people from all over Italy and countries including France, Spain and the UK travelled to Naples to soak up the spectacle.

 Naples lives and breathes football.
 The whole city has been decorated in readiness for the party: blue and white flags and festoons hang above the narrow streets.
-Life-size cardboard cut-outs have popped up in the city centre.
+Life-size cardboard cutouts have popped up in the city centre.
 There are cakes, pastries, drinks, ice creams dedicated to the players.

 "It feels like the world has stopped here," says Amelia Bufi, a university student who travelled from Rome to celebrate the victory.